-Having worked in the Adobe Experience Manager (AEM) talent market for the past 6+ years, I know how difficult it can be to fill roles in that field.
+Having worked in AEM roles and the talent market for the past 6+ years, I know how difficult it can be to fill roles in that field.
 Because AEM developer jobs require skills that go beyond what the average developer knows, the candidate pool is very small.

 As a recruiter, I’ve seen it all — roles staying open for months and others filled within a few hours.
-Throughout this time, there’s one thing that has become very clear to me: If you rely on your average IT recruiter or in-house HR person, you will struggle to find qualified candidates in a niche, high-demand-low-supply market like Adobe Experience Manager.
+Throughout this time, there’s one thing that has become very clear.
+If you rely on your average IT recruiter or in-house HR person, you will struggle to find qualified Adobe Experience Manager candidates.

 As a hiring manager, you determine the job requirements and compensation range for your AEM roles.
-Recruiters are meant to offer valuable insight that can help you craft the role and attract the right candidates, something that can be vital in the beginning of your search.
+Recruiters are meant to offer valuable insight that can help you craft the role and attract the right candidates, which is vital at the beginning of your search.

-Over the years, I’ve seen many managers look at the skills needed rather than the total package.
-They come to the incorrect conclusion that an AEM developer is a Java developer, or a front-end developer, and thus should be paid like one.
+Over the years, I’ve seen many managers look at the skills needed for an AEM role rather than the total package.
+They come to the incorrect conclusion that an AEM role developer is a Java developer or a front-end developer and thus should be paid like one.

 You wouldn’t trust a general practitioner for a tooth extraction or tonsil removal.
 So why not apply that same concept to your professional life?
 Instead, place the strategic hiring initiative in the hands of a specialized staffing agency that can ensure a level of expertise that you won’t find with a generalist recruiter.

 Tackling the issue companies face the most: filling roles quickly.
 As a manager myself, I understand how time-consuming and taxing it can be to sift through resumes and oversee the entire hiring process.
 Recruiters and HR professionals are meant to help with that.
 However, this support can only go so far when it comes to roles like an AEM developer or author.